Skip to content

 • What are the key indicators of success?

-2. Relying on a data-driven hiring process
+2. Rely on a data-driven hiring process

 3. Align the hiring team with the right requirements